French Roulette

 Manque (Low) / Passe (High) 1/1 48.64% 2.70%

 * Whenever the La Partage and En Prison rules apply, the house edge is further reduced to 1.35%.
-In comparison, the built-in house advantage in American roulette is the staggering 5.26% while that in European roulette stands at 2.70%.
+In comparison, the built-in house advantage in American roulette is a staggering 5.26%, while that of European roulette stands at 2.70%.

 Types of Bets in French Roulette